brainboxdotcc/ssod/docs/paragraph.md

         <p>&lt;I NAME="Item Name" VALUE="STAT+-N" COST="X"&gt;</p>
       </td>
       <td>
         A buyable item, e.g. from a shop.
 Item Name will be displayed in backpack if bought.
 The cost value X is the cost in gold of the item.
 If a VALUE parameter is included it indicates the special STAT value of the item.
-Valid values for STAT are: ST - stamina; SK - skill; W - weapon; A - armour; EX - experience; LK - luck; SD - speed.
+Valid values for STAT are: ST - stamina; SK - skill; W - weapon; A - armour; EX - experience; LK - luck; SD - speed; MA - mana.
         <p>Spells are special items where STAT+-N == "SPELL".</p>
         <p>Herbs are special items where STAT+-N == "HERB"</p>
       </td>